DistributedScience/Distributed-Fiji/README.md

 to update the docker registry using the Makefile script inside the worker directory.

 ### Step 2
-After the first script runs successfully, the job can now be submitted to AWS using EITHER of the following commands:
+After the first script runs successfully, the job can now be submitted to AWS using the following command:

  $ python run.py submitJob files/exampleJob.json

- OR

- $ python run_batch_general.py

-Running either script uploads the tasks that are configured in the json file.
+Running the script uploads the tasks that are configured in the json file.
 This assumes that your data is stored in S3, and the json file has the paths to find input and output directories.
-You have to customizethe exampleJob.json file or the run_batch_general file with paths that make sense for your project.
+You have to customize the exampleJob.json file or the run_batch_general file with paths that make sense for your project.
 Each job will be run in parallel - you define each task in your input file to guide the parallelization.

 ### Step 3